nodet/dowml/README.md

    'Services' section.
 The 'Product' columns tells you the type of service.
 If you don't have a 'Machine Learning' instance already, create one.
 Then click on the corresponding line anywhere except on the name, and copy the CRN displayed in the pane that open on the right.
-This item is required for the DOWML client to be able to create a space.
+This item is required only for the DOWML client to be able to create a space.
+If you specified a `space_id`, it is not required.

 ## Using data assets in Watson Studio